-Examines the fall of the tsarist regime; the ideological roots of the Bolshevik Revolution; the economic, social, cultural, and political developments of the Soviet Union, from Lenin to Gorbachev; the failure of Soviet communism.
+Examines the fall of the tsarist regime; the ideological roots of the Bolshevik Revolution; the economic, social, cultural, and political developments of the Soviet Union, from Lenin to Gorbachev: the failure of Soviet communism.
 Six credits.
-Not offered 2012-2013.

-325 Eastern Europe, 1848-1989
+325 Eastern Europe, 1848-1995

 Covers the Ottoman, Austro-Hungarian, Russian, and German empires; modernization and nationalism; World War I and the emergence of new states; World War II; the people's democracies and the coming to power of the communists; the imposition of a Stalinist model of economic, cultural, political, and social development; the resistance to sovietization in Yugoslavia, Hungary, Czechoslovakia, and Poland; the revolutions of 1989; the dismantlement of Yugoslavia and Czechoslovakia.
 Six credits.
-Not offered 2012-2013.

-326 History of Cuba from Independence

-to the Revolution
+326 History of Cuba from Independence to the Revolution

 This course examines Cuban history from the early 19th century to the present.
-This includes the late stage of Spanish colonialism and the slave economy based on sugar, coffee and tobacco; the struggle for abolition and national independence; the Spanish-American War of 1898 and U.S. domination in the 20th century; the 1933 revolution and armed struggle against the Batista dictatorship; Fidel Castro, Che Guevara and the socialist experiment; the Cold War and Cuba's role in Latin America; and Cuban society in a post-Soviet world.
+This includes the late stage of Spanish colonialism and the slave economy based on sugar, coffee and tobacco; the struggle for abolition and national independence;

+the Spanish-American War of 1898 and U.S. domination in the 20th century; the 1933 revolution and armed struggle against the Batista dictatorship; Fidel Castro, Che Guevara and the socialist experiment; the Cold War and Cuba's role in Latin America; and Cuban society in a post-Soviet world.
 The course will also address Afro-Cuban culture, gender and sexuality, and human rights.
 Prerequisite: HIST 255 or 256 recommended.
 Three credits.
-Not offered 2012-2013.